PierreMarieCurie/rf-detr-onnx/README.md

 This repository contains code to load an ONNX version of RF-DETR and perform inference, including drawing the results on images.
 It demonstrates how to convert a PyTorch model to ONNX format and inference with minimal dependencies.

-RF-DETR is a transformer-based object detection and instanc segmentation architecture developed by Roboflow.
+RF-DETR is a transformer-based object detection and instance segmentation architecture developed by Roboflow.
 For more details on the model, please refer to the impressive work by the Roboflow team [here](https://github.com/roboflow/rf-detr/tree/main).

 | Roboflow | ONNX Runtime Inference<p> (Object detection) | ONNX Runtime Inference <p> (Instance segmentation) |
 |----------------------|-----------------------------|-----------------------------|